mighdoll/mighdoll-site/README.md

   see global.css for tweaks for dark mode, overflow, etc.

-- The blog post diagrams imitate the styling of Shiki, but aren't real TypeScript and style manually.
+- The blog post diagrams imitate the styling of Shiki, but aren't real TypeScript and are styled manually.

 #### Link Previews